ToxPuro/astaroth/acc-runtime/README.md

 * `fixed_boundary`
 Tells the compiler that in `ComputeSteps` before the kernel boundary values inside the local subdomain should not be updated via boundary conditions.
 Rather the values on the boundaries should be carried over from before, i.e. the boundary values stay fixed from previous `Kernel` calls.

+* `boundary_condition`
+Tells the compiler that this kernel is supposed to be used as a boundary condition.
+As of now the only effect for boundary condition kernels is that all vertices in the computational subdomain (i.e. not halo regions) are skipped.
+So for example you can calculate periodic boundary conditions in all directions on a single device by launching BOUNDCOND_PERIODIC_DEVICE on the whole subdomain with halos included.

 ## Variables